kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - When filing an issue
   - Add title for the issue
     - No need to for a period at the end of the title
-  - Add issue to a Master Epic
-  - Add issue to a non-master Epic, if needed
+  - Add issue to a sub-epic (or a Master Epic, if it doesn't belong to any sub-epics)
 - When working on an issue
   - Make sure the issue is assigned to you / you and other people who are working on it